Bryanston School: Subsequent developments

 The school opened on 24 January 1928 with 23 pupils and seven members of staff.
-In 2004, the school had around 650 pupils and 80 teachers.
+It grew as a boys' school to some 450 pupils before admitting girls in 1972 – initially into the 6th form only.
+By 2004, the school had around 650 pupils and 80 teachers.
+In 2024, Bryanston has 819 pupils and a capacity of 911.

-During the mid-1930s, Bryanston School was the location of Anglo-German youth camps where the Hitler Youth and Boy Scouts tried to develop links.

 The Don Potter Art School opened in 1997.

 Bryanston is a member of the Headmasters' and Headmistresses' Conference and the Eton Group.
 It has a reputation as a liberal and artistic school.
-The principles of the Dalton Plan are still in place today and remain central to the school's success.
+The principles of the Dalton Plan are still in place today.

-In 2005, the school was one of fifty of the country's leading independent schools which were found guilty of running an illegal price-fixing cartel.
+In 2005, the school was one of fifty of the country's leading independent schools that were found guilty of running an illegal price-fixing cartel.

+In 2012, the new boathouse was opened to facilitate the growing rowing programme and to prevent risk to the boats from flooding.
+It was designed by ABL3 Architects and was shortlisted for a RIBA award.

 In 2014, the school opened a new music building, the Tom Wheare Music School, designed by Hopkins Architects and named after a headteacher of Bryanston.
 The 300-seat concert hall was named after conductor Sir Mark Elder, who is a former pupil.
 The interior of the building won a 2015 Wood Award.